prog-proj-novaims/Shortest-Path-to-the-Closest-Paved-Road-in-Rural-Area-/README.md

 - It handles HTTP requests related to route calculations and farm location management.
 - Integrated with the PostgreSQL database, the API efficiently retrieves and inserts routing information.
 - This seamless interaction between the backend and frontend ensures dynamic route visualization and calculation.

-# Frontend:
-- The frontend web application provides an intuitive user interface for interacting with the routing system.
-- Built using HTML, CSS, and JavaScript, it leverages the Leaflet.js library for map visualization.
-- Users can input farm location IDs, calculate distances, and visualize route information.
-- The frontend bridges the gap between users and the underlying routing functionality..